-Change of Concentration in the College of Nursing
+Change of Concentration (major) in the College of Nursing

-A student requesting a change in concentration (change of major) must be in good standing with a GPA of 3.0 or higher.
+A student requesting a change in concentration within the same degree (change of major) must be in good standing with a GPA of 3.0 or higher.
 A student may not request a change of concentration (change majors) if they have earned a grade of "C" in an NURS course.
 Student requesting a change of concentration must meet with graduate nursing advisor and complete a change in major request which is then presented to the Student Admission, Retention, and Progression Committee for action.